HemrajShelke/todo-api/README.md

 # Todo List API Server

-This project is a simple Todo List application with a Python Flask backend, an SQLite database, and a plain HTML, CSS, and JavaScript frontend.
+This project is a simple but powerful Todo List application featuring a Python Flask backend, an SQLite database, and a clean, functional frontend built with HTML, CSS, and JavaScript.

+## Tech Stack

+- **Backend:** Python, Flask, Flask-SQLAlchemy, Flask-CORS
+- **Database:** SQLite
+- **Frontend:** HTML, CSS, JavaScript
+- **Testing:** Pytest, Pytest-Cov

-## APIs
+## API Documentation

-The following API endpoints are available:
+The API provides the following endpoints for managing todo items:

-### 1. Get All Todos
+### Get All Todos
 - **Endpoint:** `/todos`
 - **Method:** `GET`
 - **Description:** Retrieves a list of all todo items.
-- **Sample Response:**
+- **Success Response:** `200 OK`
   ```json
   [
     {